lgrains/clean_data/README.md

     rbind(subjectsTest,subjectsTrain)
 }
 ```
-When the files are read in, the subject numbers are contained in a column called 'V1'.
+After the files are read into the table, the subject numbers are contained in a column called 'V1'.
 The rename() function from the __dplyr__ library is used to replace V1 with 'subject'.
 After those changes are made, the files are combined using rbind()

 Processing the activity files (y_test.txt and y_train.txt) has a few extra steps over the subjects processing and is carried out in the ativityLabels() function:
 ```